michaelnisi/pushup/README.md

 ## Description

-Pushup uploads the latest commit of a git repository to S3.
+Pushup uploads the latest commit in a given branch of a Git repository to S3.

 ## CLI Usage

-Create a repository, and add a file:
+Create repo, and add a file:

     mkdir site
     cd site